AndunHH/spacemouse/README.md

   7  list parameters as defines
 ```

+#### Usage for parameter EEPROM

+1. Initially the parameters hold the #defined values from config.h
+2. with the new parameter-menu "edit parameters" you can edit them - they go to the struct par in RAM
+3. you can test the modified parameters immediately without leaving the parameter-menu
+4.
+    1. If you switch off/reset the SpaceMouse, the parameters are lost because they are only stored in RAM
+    2. In the parameter-menu you can save the parameters to EEPROM on the Arduino, use menu "write to EEPROM" - from now this parameters survive restarts
+5. as a backup you can list all parameters with then menu "list parameters as defines", you get a list of #defines that you can copy/paste from your terminal-program to a textfile (for storage/documentation) or into your config.h-file to set them as new initial values
+5. on restart of the SpaceMouse the parameters will be automatically read from EEPROM if they are flagged as valid.
+They are considered as valid if a correct magicNumber is stored in the EEPROM.
+6.
+    1. if the parameters are destroyed (why?) or the struct had changed (by modifying the program itself), you can invalidate the stored parameters via menu "set EEPROM params invalid" (kills the magicNumber)
+    2. as an alternative you can erase the whole EEPROM with "clear EEPROM to 0xFF"
+7. on the next restart the parameters are only filled with the #defined values from config.h

+CAUTION: the EEPROM-chip on the Arduino is capable of 10.000 writes per storage-byte.
+By manually editing and storing the modified parameters we won't get in trouble - but frequent automated saving of parameters won't be a good idea, the EEPROM may get damaged.

+The parameters will be stored to the same location all the time - a load-leveling-algorithm would be too much code for too less benefit.
+The Arduino-function EEPROM.put() itself only writes bytes,
+that really have changed - so only changed values wear out EEPROM-bytes, unchanged parts don't.

 ### PRIO-Z-EXCLUSIVE
 If prio-z-exclusive-mode is on, rotations are only calculated, if no z-move is detected.